Photo above: The Branch Davidians’ “Mount Carmel Center,”

 Snake Handling, Faith Healing, & Speaking in Tongues in American Christian Evangelism

-Note: For a fictional film criticizing Faith-healing Evangelism and Tent Revival Meetings, see the 1992 film, “Leap of Faith” in which Steve Martin plays a tent-revival faith healer.
+Note: An acclaimed fictional film criticizing Faith-healing Evangelism and Tent Revival Meetings is 1992’s “Leap of Faith” in which Steve Martin plays a tent-revival faith healer.
 This dark comedy shows the magic tricks employed by “faith-healing” con-artists.

 The charismatic ministry of George Went Hensley of Grasshopper Valley, Tennessee, helped spread the practice of snake handling.
 Serpent-handling in north Alabama and north Georgia originated independently with James Miller in Sand Mountain, Alabama, at about the same time.
 The current membership of snake-handling churches is unknown but has recently been estimated as low as 1,000 and as high as 5,000, in possibly fifty to a hundred congregations located between Florida and Columbus, Ohio, with a few in Canada.